 Most tourist sights have ger camps that you can pay to stay in, but you’ll need to bring a tent and cooking supplies for the places that don’t have ger camps.

 If you don’t have your own form of transportation, you’ll need to hire a private vehicle and driver.
-Hiring a private vehicle will cost a couple hundred dollars per day.
+Hiring a private vehicle will cost a couple of hundred dollars per day.

-Sample Mongolia Itineraries
+Mongolia Travel Itineraries

 Mongolia 1-week itinerary